zodb/relstorage/docs/relstorage-options.rst

         For large blob caches, where checking the size takes measurable time, using an external process may improve request response time for the application by reducing contention for the GIL.
 It may also be helpful for gevent applications.

+        This is not recommended on Windows, where opening a file from multiple processes can be a problem.

 blob-chunk-size
         When ZODB blobs are stored in MySQL, RelStorage breaks them into